awgn/config/README.md

-Collection of my configuration files.
+Collection of my configuration files!